codingforeternity/datascience/Recommender-Systems.md

 #### Variational Inference: A Review for Statisticians.
 Blei, Kucukelbir, McAuliffe.
 2016.
 (3/6/17)
 * file:///home/fred/Documents/articles/variational_inference_1601.00670v4.pdf
 * Thus, **variational inference is suited to large data sets and scenarios where we want to quickly explore many models; MCMC is suited to smaller data sets and scenarios where we happily pay a heavier computational cost for more precise samples**.
 For example, we might use MCMC in a setting where we spent 20 years collecting a small but expensive data set, where we are confident that our model is appropriate, and where we require precise inferences.
 We might **use variational inference when fitting a probabilistic model of text to one billion text documents and where the inferences will be used to serve search results** [kws: semantic hashing] to a large population of users.
+* MCMC is a tool for simulating from densities and variational inference is a tool for approximating densities.
+* The **goal of variational inference is to approximate a conditional density of latent variables given observed variables** ... with optimization.

 #### [Collaborative Filtering with Stacked Denoising AutoEncoders and Sparse Inputs](https://hal.inria.fr/hal-01256422v1/document).
 Strub and Mary, 2016 (2/28/17)
 * Three processes are described to corrupt data: